| 04. July 2023

 Menopause - hormone therapy?

-- In order to alleviate menopausal symptoms, women often use hormone therapies.
+- To alleviate menopausal symptoms, women often resort to hormone therapy.

-- Despite many years of research, there are no valid results that confirm the positive effects of hormone therapies on hair growth.
+- Despite many years of research, there are no valid results that confirm the positive effect of hormone therapies on hair growth.

-- The Thiocyn Haarserum a promising opportunity to counteract hair loss*.
+- The Thiocyn hair serum is a promising way to counteract hair loss*.

-The menopause is characterized by a continuously decreasing estrogen production of the organism.
-Especially after the menopause Make men's symptoms noticeable in almost every second woman.
-Hormone therapy should be relieved of the symptoms and the quality of life of women is to be improved.
-Despite decades of research, the effect of hormone therapies: there is no valid data as to whether the symptom of hair loss can also be treated by taking hormones.
+Menopause is characterized by a continuous decline in estrogen production in the body, especially after menopause Almost one in two women experience menopausal symptoms.
+Hormone therapy is intended to alleviate symptoms and improve women's quality of life.
+Despite decades of research into the effects of hormone therapy, there is no valid data on whether the symptom of hair loss can be treated with hormone therapy.

-Hormone preparations are prescribed a good third of the women over 50 years to alleviate occurring complaints during menopause such as hot flashes, sweating or dizziness.
-The organism's hormone metabolism are so complex that the hormones used must be repeatedly questioned during therapy.
-Do the symptoms take off?
+A good third of women over 50 are prescribed hormone preparations to alleviate menopausal symptoms such as hot flashes, sweating, or dizziness.
+The body's hormonal metabolism is so complex that the hormones used must be continually reassessed during treatment.
+Are the symptoms improving?
 Are the women satisfied with the treatment and the results?
-Are there any change or side effects?
-In practice, the principle has established itself in recent years: as few hormones as possible, as much as necessary.
+Are there any interactions or side effects?
+In practice, the following principle has become established in recent years: as few hormones as possible, as many as necessary.

-The basis of hormone therapy at the beginning of menopause is blood, saliva or urine tests, thanks to which the level of certain sex hormones can be determined.
-Hormone defects are recognized compared to reference values.
-Then the question arises: Does it even make sense to treat certain symptoms of menopause with hormones?
-The S3 guideline for hormone therapy in peri and postmenopause The German Society for Gynecology and Obstetrics (DGGG) wants to help doctors and women to make decisions.
-It is about an estimate of benefits and risks as well as clarification as to whether hormones are effective for certain symptoms of menopause.
+The basis of hormone therapy at the onset of menopause is blood, saliva or urine tests, thanks to which the level of certain sex hormones can be determined.
+Hormone deficiencies are identified by comparing them with reference values.
+This raises the question: Does it even make sense to treat certain menopausal symptoms with hormones?
+S3 guideline on hormone therapy in the peri- and postmenopause The German Society of Gynecology and Obstetrics (DGGG) aims to assist physicians and women in making informed decisions.
+It assesses the benefits and risks and clarifies whether hormones are effective for certain menopausal symptoms.

 When do hormones work?